techiediaries/techiediaries/_posts/2017/2017-09-09-ionic-background-mode.md

       console.log("error: " + error);
     });

-Then you can add the method to play the audio
+Next, you can add the method to play the audio:

       public playAudio(){
         this.backgroundMode.enable();